murphyk/iclr25/_posts/2025-04-28-distill-example.md

 <!-- An interesting special case is the standard flow matching interpolation ($\alpha_t = 1. - t$, $\sigma_t = t$).
 In this case Euler integration (used by flow matching) is exactly the same as DDIM. -->

 Skeptical about 2?
-Check it out for yourself below: We consider several settings between the flow matching (FM) noise schedule and a variance-preserving (VP) noise schedule by applying a linear scaling.
+Check it out for yourself below: We consider several settings between the flow matching (FM) schedule and a variance-preserving (VP)  schedule by changing a linear scaling.
 DDIM always gives the same final samples regardless of the scaling of the schedule, which is also the same as the flow matching sampler.
-The paths bend in different ways as $${\bf z}_t$$ (not $$\hat{\bf z}_t$$) is scale-dependent along the path.
-For the Euler sampler of diffusion probabilty flow ODE, the scaling makes a true difference: Both the paths and the final samples change.
+The paths bend in different ways as $${\bf z}_t$$ (not $$\tilde{\bf z}_t$$) is scale-dependent along the path.
+For the Euler sampler of diffusion probabilty flow ODE introduced in <d-cite key="song2020score"></d-cite>, the scaling makes a true difference: Both the paths and the final samples change.

 <!-- Beware to that generating the same samples does not mean following the same path.
 The ODE and DDIM paths do bend as you change the slider but note how start and end-points never change. -->